jimbobbennett/mutt-matcher-iot/deploy-device-code.md

 ```

 - If you are using a Raspberry Pi, use `requirements.txt`
+- If you are using Linux, use `requirements-linux.txt`
 - If you are using macOS, use `requirements-macos.txt`
+- If you are using Windows, use `requirements-windows.txt`

 This code needs to be run with Python 3.
 Raspberry Pi's come with Python 2 as well as Python 3.